Walltopia: Branching out and strategic acquisitions (2010-Present)

 In 2010, Walltopia opened a manufacturing plant in Letnitsa, and in 2012 expanded it to grow its production capacity.
 In 2012, the company branched out of traditional climbing walls and introduced amusement climbing walls aimed at children and climbing beginners, under the brand Fun Walls, and rope courses, under the brand Ropetopia.

 In 2013, the company established the operations subsidiary Adventure Facility Concepts & Management, opening their first owned and operated location under the Funtopia brand in the middle of that year in Paradise Center in Sofia, Bulgaria.
 Since then, new Funtopia locations have been opened in North America, Australia and the Middle East, some owned and operated by them, others franchised to local partners.

 That same year, the company's portfolio expanded into amusement rides with Rollglider, a suspended ride with a steel track.
 In 2014, the company began construction of its new headquarters in Sofia Tech Park, becoming the first private investor to build in the park.

 Walltopia introduced Harmonized Walls and e-walls in mid-2015.
 Later that year, the company received investments from two equity funds, Bulgarian private equity fund BlackPeak Capital and Chinese equity fund China-CEE.
-This facilitated their purchase of Salt Lake City-based climbing gym chain Momentum.
+This facilitated their investment in Salt Lake City-based climbing gym chain Momentum.
 Additionally, they opened a manufacturing facility for their newly introduced climbing mat production, under the brand Climbmat, and an R&D facility for adventure park-related products near Sofia in the Bozhurishte economic zone.

 In 2016, the company added obstacle courses to its portfolio of adventure park products under the brand Ninja Course.
 In December of that year, the company moved into their new office building.
 In April 2017, Walltopia opened its flagship gym inside its new office building under the name Walltopa Climbing & Fitness.

 In 2019, Walltopia finished construction on the world's tallest indoor climbing wall, at 43 meters, part of indoor adventure venue Clymb Abu Dhabi on the leisure island Yas Island in Abu Dhabi, United Arab Emirates.
 In 2020, they finished construction on the world's tallest outdoor climbing wall, measuring 85 meters, scaling the side of Copenhill in Copenhagen, Denmark.

 In 2023, Walltopia acquired a majority stake in Boulder, Colorado-based kids climbing gym ABC Kids Climbing, founded by Robyn Erbesfield-Raboutou.